willymcallister/willymcallister.github.io/_articles/charge.md

 ## Coulomb - the unit of charge

 Early electrical scientists needed a way to talk about amounts of charge.
-Since they didn't know about electrons and protons they couldn't define amounts of charge based on those particles.
-So charge was first defined based on a certain current flowing in a circuit.
+Since they didn't know about electrons and protons they couldn't define an amount of charge based on those particles.
+Instead, the unit of charge (the coulomb) was defined based on a certain current flowing in a circuit.

 The first definition of charge was,

->$1\,\text{coulomb}$ is the amount of charge that flows in $1\,\text{second}$ when the current is $1\,\text{ampere}$.
+$1\,\text{coulomb}$ is the amount of charge that flows in $1\,\text{second}$ when the current is $1\,\text{ampere}$.

 The unit of charge was named the coulomb, in honor of guess who.